 Retirement Planning Tips

 - Consider talking to your financial advisor about what a joint and survivor annuity can (or can’t) do for your retirement.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Aside from annuity planning, consider the other avenues you have to save and invest for the future.
 If you have a 401(k) at work, review your contributions to see if you’re maxing out the annual limit.
 Take advantage of other tax-advantaged accounts, such as a Health Savings Account.
 An HSA provides triple tax benefits in tax-deductible contributions, tax-deferred growth and tax-free withdrawals for qualified medical expenses.